jocelync-invisible/icu-length-of-stay-prediction/README.md

 <p align="center">
       <img src="https://github.com/user-attachments/assets/39eb6005-2dbc-44b3-80d2-3775ead8a7da" width="600">
     </p>
-<sub>This visualization represents the initial beliefs about parameter values in the model.The coefficient parameters (Alpha and Beta 1-7) have normal distributions centered around different values between -0.2 and 0.1, while Sigma (error term) has a half-normal distribution centered around 0.9.
+<sub>This visualization represents the initial beliefs about parameter values in the model.
+The coefficient parameters (Alpha and Beta 1-7) have normal distributions centered around different values between -0.2 and 0.1, while Sigma (error term) has a half-normal distribution centered around 0.9.
 These priors represent initial assumptions about parameter values before incorporating any data - coefficients are centered near zero (indicating no strong initial direction assumptions) while the error term is positive with a moderate variance assumption. </sub>
-<br><br>
+<br><be>

 - Posterior: Updated beliefs after observing data, obtained through MCMC sampling

 <p align="center">
       <img src="https://github.com/user-attachments/assets/6370896d-21da-4d4a-b4df-b7cae334ff89" width="700">
     </p>
-<sub>This plot shows the posterior distributions for alpha, sigma and seven beta coefficients in a Bayesian linear regression model across 2000 MCMC iterations.The y-axis displays the coefficient values, while the x-axis shows sampling iterations.The coefficients show clear separation into distinct bands with different values.The stable traces indicate good MCMC convergence, and the separation suggests each predictor has a distinct and consistent effect on the target variable.</sub>
+<sub>This plot shows the posterior distributions for alpha, sigma and seven beta coefficients in a Bayesian linear regression model across 2000 MCMC iterations.
+The y-axis displays the coefficient values, while the x-axis shows sampling iterations.
+The coefficients show clear separation into distinct bands with different values.
+The stable traces indicate good MCMC convergence, and the separation suggests each predictor has a distinct and consistent effect on the target variable.</sub>
 <br><br>

 NOTE: Full probability distributions were obtained using PyMC